 Algorithm 2: For the Central/Backup handover, the parameters of the Central, d = (e, p), the new device d' = (e', p') and the Backup d'' = (e'', p'') are compared. x is the threshold set to ensure that Central handover takes place only when the new device's processing power is sufficiently higher than the Central's.
-The Definitions used in Section 3.2.1 are applied here.
+The Definitions used Central electron are applied here.

-Case 1: if (d<d') and (p'>x): Central handover to new device and Backup takeover by current Central Case 2: if (d<d') and (p'<x): Backup handover to new device Case 3: if (d>d') and (d'>d"): Backup handover to new device w = 2 x (initial wait period)
+Case 1: if (d<d') and (p'>x): Central handover to new device and Backup takeover by current Central Case 2: if (d<d') and (p'<x): Backup handover to new device Case 3: if (d>d') and (d'>d"): Backup handover to new device

 • 3D device detected: the 3D device broadcasts a Small-DeviceAnnounce message when it initializes.
 Upon receiving this, the Central recognizes it as a 3D device and provides the necessary support (polling for online status, subscription, etc).
-If a 3D device does not receive any response from Central, it resends the message every w period according to a delay of:
+If a 3D device does not receive any response from Central, it resends the message every w period according to a delay of: $w = 2 \times (\text{initial wait period})$ until maximum w, before resetting.
 This preserves resources especially for energy deficient wireless 3D devices.
-If during this time, the 3D device needs a service, it takes part in Peer Search, by broadcasting a ServiceSearch message to the network.

-Peer Search allows 3D devices to search for services even when no 300D devices are around, and allows 300D devices to search for services during Central election.
+If during this time, the 3D device needs a service, it takes part in Peer Search, by broad-casting a ServiceSearch message to the network, thus allowing 3D devices to search for services even when no 300D devices are around, and allows 300D devices to search for services during Central election.